-While offering quality care, Justin Moore, M.D., medical director at KU Wichita Endocrinology, and his team take every opportunity to offer learning opportunities to help patients manage their health while providing accessible, personal and comprehensive care.
+While offering quality care, providers at KU Wichita Endocrinology take every opportunity to offer learning opportunities to help patients manage their health while providing accessible, personal and comprehensive care.
 KU Wichita Endocrinology patients have access to a registered dietitian and certified diabetes educator for individual assessment and support.

 KU Wichita Endocrinology offers comprehensive hormonal and metabolic care over a wide spectrum that includes:

 Polycystic Ovary Syndrome (PCOS) Clinic

 At KU Wichita Endocrinology, Rami Mortada, M.D., directs the Polycystic Ovary Syndrome (PCOS) Clinic and sees patients with hormonal and endocrine disorders including:

 • Thyroid diseases and FNA • Adrenal and pituitary disorders

 • Diabetes • Dyslipidemia